Gifts, benefits and hospitality policy

 5.3.1 Recipients must exercise particular care when accepting gifts, benefits or hospitality if the donor:

-5.3.3 When considering whether to accept an offer of a gift, benefit or hospitality, Recipients should consider the GIFT test included in the Gifts, Benefits and Hospitality Procedure.
-If in doubt, employees should discuss the situation with their People Leader.
+5.3.3 When considering whether to accept an offer of a gift, benefit or hospitality, Recipients should consider the GIFT test included in the Gifts, Benefits and Hospitality Procedure (Procedure).
+If in doubt, employees should discuss the situation with their People Leader or seek advice from the Workplace Relations Team.

-5.4.1 Employees and other workplace participants must use WorkSafe's digital Gifts, Benefits and Hospitality Declaration Form to declare Non-Token offers, whether accepted or declined.
+5.4.1 Employees and Other Workplace Participants must use WorkSafe's digital Gifts, Benefits and Hospitality Declaration Form (declaration form) to declare Non-Token offers, whether accepted or declined.
 Accepted Ceremonial Gifts should be declared using the digital form, irrespective of their value, i.e. whether they are Token or Non-Token.

-5.4.4 Employees and other workplace participants must ensure that the offer has a clear and legitimate business benefit if proposed to be accepted.
+5.4.4 Employees and Other Workplace Participants must ensure that the offer has a clear and legitimate business benefit if proposed to be accepted, this detail should be included in the declaration form.

 5.4.5 Accepted Token offers and declined and/or unanswered generic 'spam' invitations do not need to be declared.
-Neither does any hospitality provided by other Victorian Government agencies, where the reason for attendance is consistent with the Department's or Worksafe's and objectives, and the Recipients official role.
+Hospitality provided by a Victorian government department, administrative office or other Victorian Government agencies is not required to be declared, where the reason for attendance is consistent with the Department’s or Worksafe's objectives, and the Recipients official role.

 6. The management of the provision of gifts, benefits and hospitality